 The enemy knew exactly where we were and likely where we were going.
 Either they’d left a rear guard suicide force behind to interdict us or not.
 The ‘not’ answer was much more likely, given that the NVA didn’t much go in for suicide missions of any kind.

 I had Kilo’s position, at least if El Producto was correct.
-Fusner had been unable to get through to Morgan himself, as he’d claimed to be too busy to come to the radio.
+Fusner had been unable to get through to Carter himself, as he’d claimed to be too busy to come to the radio.
 If the position was valid, and if I could get the untrained Ontos crew to give me maximum elevation of the barrels and accurate deflection angle, or something close, then I might possibly turn a bloody battle Kilo might not win into a rout they couldn’t lose.

 Fusner turned on his transistor radio to catch Brother John’s last song of the day.
 The kid was psychic in being able to figure out nearly the exact second of Brother John’s first transmission and his last.
 The song was Surfin’ USA and the lyric came squeaking out of the small radio’s speaker: “Let’s go surfin’ now,